— Welcome to,

 Awareness and Education

-VSN is committed to increasing awareness and understanding of autism within BAME communities through culturally sensitive educational initiatives and outreach programs.
+VSN is committed to increasing awareness and understanding of autism among families of children with SEND through culturally sensitive educational initiatives and outreach programs.

 Advocacy and Support

-We advocate for the rights and needs of BAME families affected by autism, providing tailored support services to address their unique challenges and empower them to navigate the complexities of the autism landscape.
+We advocate for the rights and needs of families affected by autism and SEND more broadly, providing tailored support services that address their unique challenges and empower them to navigate the complexities of the autism landscape.

 Collaboration and Partnership

-VSN collaborates with community organizations, healthcare providers, and policymakers to foster partnerships that promote inclusivity, access to services, and cultural competence in autism support networks.
+VSN collaborates with community organizations, healthcare providers, research institutions, and education providers—such as schools, universities, and colleges—as well as policymakers to foster partnerships that promote inclusivity, improve access to services, and enhance cultural competence within autism support networks.

 Research and Innovation

-We support research initiatives aimed at advancing knowledge and understanding of autism within BAME communities, driving evidence-based interventions and practices that are culturally relevant and effective.
+We support research initiatives aimed at advancing knowledge and understanding of autism and SEND more broadly within families and communities, driving evidence-based interventions and practices that are both culturally relevant and effective.

 At VSN,